Nov. 23, 2022

 The corticospinal tract is not anatomically mature until 2 years of age, but infants learn to sit, crawl, walk, run, and climb much sooner.

-Advances in prenatal imaging of fetal brains, mainly by ultrasound and magnetic resonance, now enable many diagnoses of brain malformations even in early stages of development during gestation (76; 50; 55).
+Advances in prenatal imaging of fetal brains, mainly by ultrasound and magnetic resonance, now enable many diagnoses of brain malformations, even in early stages of development during gestation (76; 50; 55).
 MRI imaging of normal brain development provide a control of the range of physiological changes over gestational ages that enable the recognition of malformations (72).

 Embryonic germ layers.
 The traditional division of all tissues as derivatives originating in 1 of 3 embryonic germ layers (endoderm, mesoderm and ectoderm) remains a useful way of organizing thoughts about early embryonic development.
 But the advent of molecular genetics in embryology poses doubts about the biological authenticity of this classification and whether these 3 layers are not simply arbitrary and artificial.
 Most of the important genes known to program the development of the neural tube and used later in cellular differentiation also are expressed in a variety of tissues supposedly derived from all 3 germ layers.
 Thus, the HOX family of genes is among the most important for segmentation of the early neural tube (ectodermal derivative) but also mediates the development and segmentation of the vertebral column (mesodermal derivative) and plays a role in thyroid maturation (endodermal derivative).
 The status of the 3 germ layers, thus, is currently uncertain as a true biological phenomenon.